Hamster & Dwarf Hamster Sand & Sand Bath – Healthy Coat and Hygiene for your Hamster

 - Delivery from our own stock

-Read moreSandbox with Plateau: The Perfect Sand Bath for Rodents!
-Rodents such as dwarf hamsters, hamsters, gerbils and degus love to bathe in sand.
-This is not only a fun pastime for them, but also important for their coat care.
-A good sandbox is therefore a must
+Sand Bath with Platform: The Perfect Sand Bath for Rodents!
+Rodents such as dwarf hamsters, hamsters, gerbils, and degus love bathing in sand.
+This is not only a fun pastime for them but also important for their grooming.
+A good sand bath is therefore a m

-Read moreDive into the Sand Fun with the Getzoo Wooden Sandpit Hamsterscaping Tray!
+Read moreDive into the sand fun with the Getzoo Wooden Sandbox Hamsterscaping Tray!
 This fantastic sand bath is an absolute must-have for all hamsterscaping enthusiasts.
-With a diameter of 25 cm, it offers plenty of space for your little rodents to dig, roll and p
+With a diameter of 25 cm, it offers plenty of space for your little rodents to dig, roll, and

-Read moreThe Getzoo Sandbox provides the ideal place for your pet's daily grooming and is particularly suitable for all types of mice, steppe lemmings, dwarf hamsters and small golden hamsters.
-We recommend high-quality chinchilla sand as filling.
-The ergonomic sh
+Read moreThe Getzoo Sandbox provides the ideal place for your pet's daily grooming and is especially suitable for all types of mice, steppe lemmings, dwarf hamsters, and small golden hamsters.
+We recommend high-quality chinchilla sand as the filling.
+Its ergonomic

 - Delivery from our own stock

-Read moreLet the digging and bathing begin with this handy sandbox from the Ferplast brand.
-A sandbox made of untreated FSC certified wood, with two entrances and a beautiful plexiglass "viewing window" at the front.
-Once filled with chinchilla sand, the animals c
+Read moreLet the digging and bathing begin with this handy sandbox from Ferplast.
+Made of untreated FSC-certified wood, it features two entrances and a beautiful plexiglass viewing window on the front.
+Once filled with chinchilla sand, the animals can enjoy a bath

 - Delivery from our own stock